Brand Name Dom-Lovastatin Common Name lovastatin

 How does this medication work?
 What will it do for me?

-Lovastatin belongs to the family of medications known as cholesterol-lowering medications.
+Lovastatin belongs to the family of medications known as lipid metabolism regulators.
 It is used in addition to diet and exercise to lower high cholesterol.
 It is also used to slow the progression of coronary atherosclerosis (hardening of the arteries in the heart).
 It works by blocking an enzyme that is needed to make cholesterol in the body.
 Less cholesterol is made, and cholesterol levels in the blood decrease.

 The medication usually takes about 2 to 6 weeks to have a significant effect on the cholesterol level in your blood.
 After this time, your doctor will likely send you for a blood test to check for changes in your cholesterol levels.